zacky1972/docker-ubuntu22-xorg/README.md

 # docker-ubuntu22-xorg

-Dockerfile for Ubuntu 22.04 with xorg.
+Dockerfile for Ubuntu 22.04 on x86_64 with xorg.

 ## Installation